 Rent and property prices in Barcelona tend to be significantly lower than major European capitals such as London and Paris, and slightly lower than Madrid.
 That said, this is matched by lower levels of employment and lower average salaries.

-Expats should keep in mind that it is helpful, and in many cases necessary, to speak Spanish when searching for accommodation, and particularly when arranging leases.
-For this reason, many expats hire a real-estate agent to assist in the process of finding and securing a place to live in Barcelona.
+Expats should keep in mind that it is helpful, and in many cases necessary, to speak Spanish or Catalan when searching for accommodation in Barcelona, particularly when arranging leases.
+For this reason, many expats hire a real-estate agent to assist in the process of finding and securing a place to live in the city.

 Types of housing in Barcelona